catskin0106/BiomedStuff/Y3S2 SBMS2106 Pharmacology and Toxicology/Lecture 1.2 - (Pharmacodynamics) Receptor Theory - Agonists.md

 - Total input to the transduction system from ligand-receptor binding:
 	- Affected by Efficacy (e) & Occupancy (y)
 $$\Large S = ey$$
+- Might be lowered in Desensitization by:
+	- Receptor Modification / Phosphorylation
+	- Receptor Internalization

 #### **Full & Partial Agonists**
 **Types of Functional Agonists**